mosaicml/composer/docs/source/notes/resumption.rst

 |:play_or_pause_button:| Auto Resumption
 ========================================

 Resuming from checkpoints is commonly used to recover from hardware failures (e.g. spot instances in the cloud being terminiated), loss spikes for large language models, or other unforseen errors.
-Our trainer supports resuming from checkpoints with the ``load_path`` argument (see :doc:`/trainer/checkpointing` for more details):
+Our trainer supports resuming from checkpoints with the ``load_path`` argument (see :doc:`/trainer/checkpointing` for more details).

 .. testsetup::